 A Binding Acknowledgement option is used to acknowledge receipt of a Binding Update, if an acknowledgement was requested in the Binding Update.
-Any packet that includes a Binding Acknowledgement option MUST be protected by IPsec [13], as defined in Section 4.4, to guard against malicious Binding Acknowledgements.
+Any packet that includes a Binding Acknowledgement option MUST be protected by some authentication data (see section 5.2), as defined in Section 4.4, to guard against malicious Binding Acknowledgements.
 The Binding Acknowledgement option and its specific IPsec requirements are described in detail in Section 5.2.